daniel-zayas/comprehensive-rust/README.md

 [bare-metal]: https://google.github.io/comprehensive-rust/bare-metal.html
 [concurrency]: https://google.github.io/comprehensive-rust/concurrency.html

-Read the course at **https://google.github.io/comprehensive-rust/**.
+Read the course at **https://daniel-zayas.github.io/comprehensive-rust/**.

 ## Course Format and Target Audience

-The course is used internally at Google when teaching Rust to experienced software engineers.
-They typically have a background in C++ or Java.
+The course is used internally at TTTech Auto when teaching Rust to experienced software engineers.
+They typically have a background in C, C++ or Java.

 The course is taught in a classroom setting and we hope it will be useful for others who want to teach Rust to their team.
 The course will be less useful for